Get hired as an Engineering Manager – part 1: Capturing your Preferences

 I’m covering the entire process of getting hired as an Engineering Manager in this mini-series.
 With the tech industry changing gears, more and more EMs find themselves out on the job market or considering a switch soon.
 (See the stats in my last newsletter about close to half of engineering leaders thinking about leaving their current company.)

-I’m partnering wit Péter Batiz on this series, an experienced consultant who’s been helping startups and scale-ups find tech talent since more than a decade.
+I’m partnering with Péter Batiz on this series, an experienced consultant who’s been helping startups and scale-ups find tech talent for more than a decade.
 I believe his contributions are adding a valuable perspective to my experiences.

 We divided the “getting hired” process into five parts: